 Final Words

 It was a disappointing seminar.
-I had a number of takeaways, but not on passive income generation — they were mainly on training, about what I should/ should not do for my workshops to ensure my participants get the most out of them.
+I had a number of takeaways, but not on passive income generation — they were mainly on training and what I should/ should not do for my workshops to ensure my participants get the most out of them.
 These came out of my personal observation of how the seminar was run, not the actual content taught during the seminar.
 I had a series of reflections that came more from being in a mass seminar than specific to NWA.

 I think in general, I’d be very cautious about people who try to claim to give you amazing results in X period of time, especially if this sounds too good to be true, especially if this is something you have absolutely no knowledge about.
 The vibe I got was that many of the attendees were not very financially savvy or “conscious” about their path, if it makes sense.
 It then felt as if NWA or any of these seminars for the matter became the go-to channel for them to find some semblance of meaning, direction, and to pour their money in and get going.